The final big contest of 2018 all comes down to turnout

 Breaking News Emails

-WASHINGTON — Today is the Senate runoff in Mississippi between appointed Sen. Cindy Hyde-Smith, R-Miss., and Democratic challenger Mike Espy.
-And not surprisingly, this race — taking place five days after Thanksgiving and with control of the U.S. Senate already settled — all comes down to turnout.
+WASHINGTON — Tuesday is the Senate runoff in Mississippi between appointed Sen. Cindy Hyde-Smith, R-Miss., and Democratic challenger Mike Espy.
+And, not surprisingly, this race — taking place five days after Thanksgiving and with control of the U.S. Senate already settled — all comes down to turnout.

 Mississippi special election: Trump rallies for Hyde-Smith for SenateNov.
 27, 201802:49